Simpli-Code/Minishell/README.md

  Makefile - contains instructions for compiling the program and testing it.

-Note: program covers only mandatory requirements of the project's subject.
+Note: This program covers only mandatory requirements of the project's subject.